botify-labs/simpleflow/docs/src/features/swf_layer.md

 ```

 Now you have a local `Domain` model object, and if no errors were raised, the `save` method have saved
 amazon-side.
-Sometimes you won't be able to know if the model you're manipulating has an upstream version:
+Sometimes you won’t be able to know if the model you’re manipulating has an upstream version:
-whether you've acquired it through a queryset, or the remote object has been deleted for example.
+whether you’ve acquired it through a queryset, or the remote object has been deleted for example.
 Fortunately, models are shipped with a set of functions to make sure your local objects keep synced and
 consistent.